 There is a long-standing debate in the academic scholarship on contentious politics about the impact of state repression on mobilization.
 Several scholars have concluded that repression deters individuals from engaging in protest behaviour, whereas others found that it also enhances participation in collective action.
 Furthermore, it has also been argued that it generally has a curvilinear effect, no effect at all, or leads to alternative pathways to express political discontent.
 This study aims to provide more insight into how repression affects the evolution of the Iranian Green Movement (IGM) and theoretically elaborates and empirically investigates this last mentioned option.

 For the purpose of this study, a unique data from three waves of online surveys before and after 2013 Iran’s presidential election is gathered and used. (to see details follow the link)

 This study revisited the relationship between repression and movement participation, by taking into account two crucial, but neglected, factors: the role of 1) online activism (as a tactic) in the survival of social movements, and 2) electoral politics in dealing with sustained severe repression.

 Understanding social and political concerns through the lens of online social networks

 The Internet and its archival data are increasingly used by researchers as a source to understand social phenomena.
 In particular the growth of the use of online social networks such as Facebook and Twitter increasingly offer an alternative venue for observing and conducting studies on citizens’ interests, behaviors, and opinions.
-This project’s main aim is to develop a tool for extracting data from the world wide web- Iranian online social networks in particular- and apply web mining in sociological research.
+This project’s main aim is to develop a tool for extracting data from the world wide web and apply web mining in sociological research.